kbfoot/adaptiveui/README.md

 To run this app, you need Windows 10 and Visual Studio 2015.
 Debug on x64 or x86  for testing.

 Four of the six well known design techniques, Resize, Replace, Reflow and Reposition are shown in this app as examples of responsive UI in XAML.

+See the Adaptive Wiki for more information on each technique and code examples.